CosmicHGMD/CancerMendelian/README.md

 So we identified overlapping mutations between cancer somatic mutations and Mendelian disease pathogenic mutations.
 If there is a highly recurrent overlapping mutation within a gene, then potentially this gene can be oncogene.
 If there is multiple overlapping mutations within a gene, then potentially this gene can be tumor suppressor.

 Cancer somatic mutations are from COSMIC Version 73,  Mendelian disease pathogenic mutations are from HGMD profession 2015 version.
+We also adopted two controls.